History of Sex in Cinema:

 Forbidden Games (1995) (aka Games)

-It had a thinly-veiled, erotic-thriller plot about ex-Justice Department detective Michael Brandon (Jeff Griggs) with psychic powers who was attempting to solve a mystery, the murder of Charles Douglas (Jefferson Wagner), the head of a haute couture modeling agency -- all the while being bedded down by a string of beautiful women.
+It had a thinly-veiled, erotic-thriller plot about ex-Justice Department detective Michael Brandon (Jeff Griggs) with psychic powers who was attempting to solve a mystery - the murder of Charles Douglas (Jefferson Wagner), the head of a haute couture modeling agency.
+All the while, he was bedding down with a string of beautiful women.

-The film included a traditional lesbian love-making scene in a jacuzzi between Shauna (ex-WWE Diva, TV-series show actress and 34C Playboy model Amy Weber) and Amber (Aleksandra Kaniak) behind her while the two were surrounded by large candles and a roaring fire.
+The film included a traditional lesbian love-making scene in a jacuzzi between Shauna (Amy Weber, an ex-WWE Diva, TV-series show actress and 34C Playboy model) and Amber (Aleksandra Kaniak) behind her while the two were surrounded by large candles and a roaring fire.
 There were also various scenes of kinky sex, and one outdoor pool scene set at a Playboy-style mansion.
 There, Shauna was sunbathing naked and speaking to detective Brandon.

 Full Body Massage (1995)